imagesid/leveldb-study/README.md

 ## Goals
 * Analyze and doucument LevelDB
 * Optimize LevelDB for real-world workload
-* Implement new ideas on LevelDB
+* Implement new ideas from papers on LevelDB

 ## Members
 * Student: